kvarq/kvarq/docs/hacking.rst

 This chapter is a good starting point if you intend to change anything in the KvarQ source code, especially in the modules :py:mod:`kvarq.genes` and :py:mod:`kvarq.analyse`.
-If you're merely interested in writing a new :ref:`testuite <testsuite>`, you might also find some valuable information here in addition to the example testsuites shipped with KvarQ.
+If you're merely interested in writing a new :ref:`testuite <testsuites>`, you might also find some valuable information here in addition to the example testsuites shipped with KvarQ.
 Make sure to have read the :ref:`overview <overview>` first.